kariskang/NERRSummerSalinity/README.md

 ## Files:

 ### Data:
-- MonthlySalinity_95-22_Wells_GB_Narg_combined.csv #monthly water quality data from Wells, Great Bay, and Narragansett Bay combined into one file after being downloaded as separate csv files from the SWMP widget
+- MonthlySalinity_95-22_Wells_GB_Narg_combined.csv - monthly water quality data from Wells, Great Bay, and Narragansett Bay combined into one file after being downloaded as separate csv files from the SWMP widget
-- SummerSalinity.csv #contains only average monthly salinity data from May-Aug of each year from 1996 - 2021 for Wells, Great Bay, and Narragansett Bay; n/a values filtered out
+- SummerSalinity.csv - contains only average monthly salinity data from May-Aug of each year from 1996 - 2021 for Wells, Great Bay, and Narragansett Bay; n/a values filtered out

-### Analysis:
+### Analysis Documentation
-- SiteAnova #ANOVA testing differences in mean summer salinity (average of all mean monthly salinities from May-Aug) across 26 years among the three sites
-- SiteSummary #mean summer salinities and variances across 26 years for all three sites
+- Karis_FinalProject.html - R Markdown document with step-by-step documentation of all R code for analyses and plots generated

 ### Scripts:
 - AvgSal.sh #bash shell script for finding the mean salinity across all years for any raw SWMP csv file downloaded from the SWMP widget